Previous Lesson 18 Next

 Wie fährst du nach Berlin?
 (How do you travel to Berlin?) - Ich fahre nach Berlin mit Auto.
 (I go to Berlin by car.)

-Nach (to) and mit (with) are prepositions and take the dative case.
-We haven’t used articles before “Bahn” and “Auto”, not to confuse the users.
+"Nach" and "mit" are prepositions that take the dative case.
+We haven't used articles before "Bahn" and "Auto" in order to avoid confusing the users.
 Prepositions with dative are discussed in Level A2 or under the section Summary of German Grammer.

 Wie viel Geld brauchen Sie?
 (How much money do you need?) - Ich brauche nur zehn Euro.
 (I need only ten Euros.)